CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![create](images/scafinfra28.jpg)

-1. In the Create page, click on the **Create** button and wait till the deployment completion.
+1. In the Create page, click on the **Create** button, and wait till the deployment completion.

    ![](images/cafinfra14.jpg)